 What makes Planetbase stand out from games such as Aven Colony is the fact the emphasis here is on creating a great colony for your colonists rather than building structures and hoping they all work together.
 You can prioritise certain structures (which I highly recommend) so your worker knows what to work on first, limit the number of certain items they will produce before moving on, watch literally any room via the in-game security camera system, and select every single colonist and find out what their thoughts and needs are.
 It’s both a relaxing and stressful game at the same time just don’t expect a planet to last a few hours – my current playthrough is clocking in at about 12 hours on the first planet.

 There are also a few ‘challenges’ which you can take on if you are more into working towards a goal.
-Personally, I’ve not tried these out yet but it’s more content for you to dabble with if you are looking for a set objective and don’t have the time to invest into a full-on base building experience.
+Personally, I’ve not tried these out yet but it’s more content for you to dabble with if you are looking for a set objective and don’t have the time to invest in a full-on base building experience.

 One aspect I feel the game did lack in was the tutorial.
 I played through it then jumped into the main game.
 I then had to go back to the tutorial as I felt I was missing something, but the tutorial only helps you up until you build the first essential buildings.
 There is no guide, other than a few in-game tips, on telescopes, lasers, command centres or even the different alert status’.
 I feel the game could have spent a bit of time explaining these to us as they come in handy more often than not as your colony gets bigger and you wish to expand.
 The majority of the game I learnt from trial and improvement on my own part, which is good but I feel it may put some people off as it could have been better at explaining things.